joshbegley/nyt-latest/README.md

 `Abigail Martin opens our solving weekend with her New York Times Crossword debut.`\
 https://nytimes.com/2025/07/31/crosswords/daily-puzzle-2025-08-01.html

-**In John Mozeliak's final trade deadline with Cardinals, "long-term view" of team was the priority**\
+**In John Mozeliak's final trade deadline with Cardinals, 'long-term view' was the priority**\
-`SAN DIEGO — In his final season as the St.`\
+`The Cardinals have been sellers in two of the last three trade deadlines.
+This year's version looked a little bit different.`\
 https://nytimes.com/athletic/6529158/2025/07/31/john-mozeliak-cardinals-trade-react/

 **‘And Just Like That …’ Season 3, Episode 10 Recap: Moving On**\